Preventative Maintenance that Keeps a Car Running Smoothly

 - Check the serpentine and timing belts

-These are the regular maintenance tasks that will keep your car running smoothly.
+These are preventative maintenance tasks that will keep your car running smoothly.
 When you put these tasks off, you’re risking driving around with dangerously low fluid levels or dirty air filters.

 2. Keep a Maintenance Calendar & Journal